Joe Ryan (baseball): Minnesota Twins

-On July 22, 2021, while Ryan was in Tokyo competing in the 2020 Summer Olympics, he was traded alongside Drew Strotman to the Minnesota Twins in exchange for Nelson Cruz and Calvin Faucher.
+On July 22, 2021, while Ryan was in Tokyo competing in the 2020 Summer Olympics, he was traded with Drew Strotman to the Minnesota Twins for Nelson Cruz and Calvin Faucher.
 After making 2 starts for the Triple-A St. Paul Saints, posting an ERA of 2.00 with 17 strikeouts, the Twins selected Ryan's contract when the rosters expanded.

 Ryan made his MLB debut on September 1, 2021, starting against the Chicago Cubs.
 He pitched 5 innings, gave up 3 runs, and struck out 5.

 On April 1, 2022, manager Rocco Baldelli announced that Ryan would be the 2022 Opening Day starting pitcher and start his first career Opening Day against the Seattle Mariners.
+Despite missing a month due to injury, Ryan had a career year as he led the team in wins (13), strikeouts (151) and innings pitched (147).
+In the 2023 season, Ryan took a step back from his performance the year before.
+Despite striking out 197 in 161 2/3 innings, he allowed 32 home runs and his ERA grew a run higher (4.51).

+Ryan began the 2024 campaign in Minnesota's starting rotation.
+In 23 starts with the team, he had a 7–7 record and 3.60 ERA with 147 strikeouts over 135 innings pitched.
+Ryan was placed on the injured list with a right shoulder strain on August 9, 2024.
+He was transferred to the 60-day injured list on August 27, ending his season.

 International career

 In May 2021, Ryan was named to the roster of the United States national baseball team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
-The team went on to win silver, falling to Japan in the gold-medal game.
+Ryan made two starts at the Olympics, pitching to a 1.74 ERA over 10 1/3 innings.
+He went six innings in a group stage win against Israel and left with a no-decision in the semifinal game against South Korea.
+The U.S. won the silver medal, losing to Japan in the gold-medal game.